 Should you buy now or wait?

-Many people discover the best time to buy a dryer is when their current one starts shaking and clanging then dies mid-cycle.
-But if you have some advanced warning, it can be beneficial to wait.
-Many manufacturers start rolling out new products in September or October, meaning retailers want to make room for the new inventory and lower the prices of previous models.
+Many people discover the best time to buy a dryer is when their current one starts shaking and clanging, then dies midcycle.
+But if you have some advance warning, it can be beneficial to wait.
+Many manufacturers start rolling out new products in September or October, meaning retailers want to make room for the new inventory by lowering the prices of previous models.

 It might behoove you to find out if your local appliance dealer has an annual blowout sale.
 One located in Seattle, for example, has a yearly sale in early November that draws crowds looking for lower prices.

 How we test

 Dryers are a big purchase for anyone, and doing research before purchasing a new appliance is key.
 If you’ve read our reviews, you may wonder how we reach our conclusions.
 We like to take into account benchmarks, like how long it takes to dry clothes and the temperature in the drum, as well as less objective metrics like design.

 Because our dryers are open for everyone in the Digital Trends office to use, we solicit a lot of feedback from our staffers when considering things like ease of use.
 This means that we take into account more than just one or two people’s opinions, and it also means the machines go through a fair amount of cycles by the time we’re done with them.